hodzanassredin/hodzanassredin.github.com/_posts/2016-05-06-cassandra_deploy_azure.md

 azure account set YourSubscriptionName azure config mode arm
 {% endhighlight %}
-if you dont see your subsription then you need to execute
+if you don’t see your subscription then you need to execute
 {% highlight bash %}
 azure account download
 azure account import PathToDownloadedFile...